Interested in Visiting Mosaics at the farm?

 Do I need experience with art?

 The short answer is no. The long answer is no. Everyone who has come out to the Farm to try mosaics for the first time has discovered that they CAN make beautiful things, even if they feel they are not artistic or creative.

 Mosaics at the Farm supplies all the tools and supplies to create.
 You are asked to bring something to mosaic onto, such as a table, stepping stone, bench, frame, or other solid surfaces.
 If you do not have anything to bring, I sell thrift store items at the Farm and you are welcome to purchase an item from my stash.

 What does it cost?

-I charge $35 per person, which includes the use of all my cutting tools, a wide selection of vintage dishes, stained glass, and jewelry to use in your artwork.
+A standard mosaic class is $35 per person, which includes the use of all my cutting tools, a wide selection of vintage dishes, stained glass, and jewelry to use in your artwork.
 I provide adhesives and grout.
 The cost also includes my guidance and the beauty of the farm.
-I will have complimentary coffee and bottled water.
+I will have complimentary coffee, tea, and filtered water.